afshinator/OdinRailsStudyGroup/week1-regex.md

 - often abbreviated as regex, or regexp

-+ The match operator =~ can be used to match a string against a regular expression.

-+ If the pattern is found in the string, =~ returns its starting position, otherwise it returns nil.

 + Ruby provides several ways of initializing regular expressions.
 The following are all equivalent and create equivalent Regexp objects: